 Hydride, oxide, and hydroxide

 The hydride of metal was obtained by the direct combination of magnesium with hydrogen to 200 to 400°C. Hydride like CaH2, SrH2, and BaH2 is formed by ionic bonding, and BeH2 is formed by covalent bonding.
 Therefore, magnesium hydride has properties to form intermediate between those of ionic and covalent bond.
-The oxide like MgO is an ionic compound with a high melting point.
+An oxide like MgO is an ionic compound with a high melting point.
 The oxide reacts in water to form hydroxide.
 The basic properties of alkaline earth metal hydroxide increase from beryllium to barium.
 Beryllium hydroxide is amphoteric but all the other hydroxides are basic in nature.

 Magnesium combines with halogens at a suitable temperature to form dihalide.
 These are also obtained by reacting the halogen hydracid with metal or its oxide.
 However, anhydrous magnesium halide cannot be obtained by simply heating the aqueous solution due to hydrolysis.
 The reaction of the halogen on a mixture of metal oxide and carbon provides the better method.
 Anhydrous magnesium halides dissolve in certain organic solvents like alcohol, ether, and ketone.

 Magnesium dialkyls and diaryls may be made by the reaction of LiR or LiAr on Grignard reagent or by the reaction Mg + H2 + 2C2H4 → MgEt2 in presence of pyridine at 100°C. Grignard reagents (MgRX) are the most widely used organometallic compounds of the metal.
 It is made by the slow addition of the alkyl or aryl halide to a stirred suspension of magnesium metal in ether or other solvents.
 It has wide applications in synthetic organic or hydrocarbon chemistry.

 Uses of Magnesium